abidibo/react-expression-editor/README.md

 Autocomplete:

-- it activates on keydown
+- it activates automatically when the user types a character
 - it can be manually activated with tab even if no characters have been typed
 - it can be manually deactivated with escape
 - navigate the suggestions with arrow keys, accept with enter, and cancel with escape